agharrison/agharrison.github.io/README.md

-# Adriennes's Project
+# Adriennes's Portfolio

-Project 4 uses dogs-api to show pictures of the dog breed that is entered in the search bar.
+This portfolio is a collection of CIT minor requirements and Adrienne's projects done in CIS 110, CIS 111, and CIT 281.

 ## Deployment